 Joshua B. Freeman, Professor Emeritus, Queens College, Graduate Center, and School of Labor and Urban Studies, City University of New York

-This concluding session will reflect on the significance of Working-Class New York and the career of Joshua B. Freeman, whose retirement this conference marks.
+This concluding session reflects on the significance of Working-Class New York and the career of Joshua B. Freeman, whose retirement this conference marks.